nette/php-generator/readme.md

 }
 ```

-Promoted parameters introduced by PHP 8.0 can be passed to the constructor:
+Promoted parameters introduced in PHP 8.0 can be passed to the constructor:

 ```php
 $method = $class->addMethod('__construct');